1994 Detroit Tigers season

+The 1994 Detroit Tigers season was the team's 94th season and the 83rd season at Tiger Stadium.

-The Detroit Tigers' 1994 season had a record of 53-62 in a strike-shortened season.
-The season ended with the Tigers in 5th place in the newly formed American League East Division.
+They had a record of 53–62 in a strike-shortened season.
+The season ended with the Tigers in fifth place in the newly formed American League East.
 The season featured the return of former star Kirk Gibson, the return of Ernie Harwell to the television broadcast booth and the 18th season of the Alan Trammell and Lou Whitaker double play combination.